-The vast area stretching from northern Iwate Prefecture to eastern Aomori Prefecture was called Nukanobu, and there were place names with doors
+The vast area stretching from northern Iwate Prefecture to eastern Aomori Prefecture was called Nukanobu were place names containing the character "to"

-Its history is said to have started with the Oshu Fujiwara clan, or even before that, but ``place names with doors'' still remain as municipal names today.
+Its history is said to have begun with the Oshu Fujiwara clan, or even earlier, but place names with "to" in them remain in the names of cities, towns, and villages to this day

-First, I would like to introduce Ichinohe Town, Iwate Prefecture, and the neighboring Ninohe City, Iwate Prefecture.
+First, we will introduce Ichinohe Town in Iwate Prefecture and the neighboring city of Ninohe in Iwate Prefecture

-``Ichinohe'' is the entrance door to the vast Nukabe District.
+"Ichinohe" is the entrance to the vast Nukabe district

 Ichinohe Town Hall